-5.1.4 Training/ Workshop for the Newly appointed ME&IE Field Teams, in Peshawar from 23 to 26 February 2022
+5.5.11 Training/ Workshop for the new appointees of the project, in Peshawar from 23 to 26 February 2022.

 Training was scheduled in Peshawar from 23 to 26 February for the newly appointed staff.
 Purpose of the training was to educate the staff about the project, requirements of the project, role of ME&IE consultants in project and time frame of different activities of the project.
-Officials from the executing departments i.e., Agriculture Engineering Department and Soil & Water Conservation were also invited to provide information about the interventions that are implemented in this project.
+Officials from the executing departments i.e., Agriculture Engineering Department and Soil & Water Conservation were also invited to deliver lectures about their interventions that are implemented in this project.

-The main objective of this three days' training workshop was to familiarize the staff with each and every aspect of the project and to get them ready for the smooth field activities.
-Detail of the workshop is given below:
+The three days training/ workshop was formatted to cover each and every aspect of the project and to get all the staff ready for the project works.